network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 No additional path components, query strings or fragments are valid for this well-known URI.
-The media type of the resource at the well-known URI is "application/json" and the format of the resource is as specified below:
+The media type of the resource at the well-known URI is "application/json" and the format of the resource is a valid JSON object as specified below:

 ~~~
 {